 Year 2

-We aim to develop the children’s enjoyment of writing using a variety of stimuli including stories, poetry, film, pictures and personal experiences.
-Children learn to write for different purposes and audiences becoming familiar with their expectations through the use of shared and modelled writing.
-Children gain an understanding of the different stages of writing as they learn to plan their writing, link their ideas, use a range of sentence types and vocabulary and check their writing makes sense by re-reading and making proof reading corrections.
+We aim to create a culture where children love writing.
+To spark their interest, we use a variety of hooks, such as short stories, videos, or pieces of poetry.
+Through these, children learn to write for different purposes and audiences.
+They become familiar with writing expectations through shared and modelled writing, and they develop an understanding of the different stages of writing.
+As they plan, link ideas, and use a range of sentence types and vocabulary, they also learn to check their writing by re-reading and making proofreading corrections.

-Year 2 Class Teacher / Key Stage 1 Leader / Deputy Designated Safeguarding Lead
+Year 2 Class Teacher / Key Stage 1 Leader / Senior Leadership Team / Deputy Designated Safeguarding Lead

 Year 2 Events